-Yee-Haw is definitely the most restaurant-y of the breweries on this list.
-It’s got a full menu (with different drinking options if beers aren’t your thing), a huge patio, and an entertainment area with yard games off to the side.
+Yee-Haw is definitely the most approachable of the breweries on this list if breweries aren’t usually your thing.
+It’s got a full menu (with different drinking options if beers aren’t your thing), a huge patio, and an entertainment area with a giant TV for sports and games off to the side.
 It can definitely be a fun and family-friendly place to go if you’re looking for more than just craft beer.

 The beers themselves tend towards the classics and styles that almost anyone would recognize and be able to enjoy.
 So don’t expect to find the exceptionally quirky or creative here.
 I remember someone telling me that Yee-Haw is the craft beer place for people who don’t like craft beer.
 I don’t think that’s necessarily true, but if you want less fuss with your beer, you’ll find something here to enjoy.